 The WACE breadth and depth of study requirement previously outlined, specifies that students must complete a minimum of 20 units (10 courses) during Years 11 and 12, including a minimum of 10 Year 12 units or equivalents.
 Students may use ATAR courses, three categories of General courses (standard General, VET industry specific, Foundation, but not Preliminary), VET programs, or endorsed programs to meet this requirement.

-There are limits to the number or VET programs (not VET industry specific courses) and endorsed programs that may contribute to achievement of the WACE.
+There are limits to the number of VET programs (not VET industry specific courses) and endorsed programs that may contribute to achievement of the WACE.

 School based Achievement

-A student’s school-based achievement in ATAR and General courses (except VETIS and Preliminary) is recorded in grades (A, B, C, D or E) and marks out of 100 for each completed course unit or pair of units.
+A student’s school-based achievement in ATAR and General courses is recorded in grades (A, B, C, D or E) and marks out of 100 for each completed course unit or pair of units.

-Student achievement in VET industry specific courses is recorded as ‘completed’ upon completion of all course requirements.
+Student achievement in VET Industry Specific (VETIS) courses is recorded as ‘completed’ upon completion of all course requirements.
 The notation ‘completed’ counts as a C grade or better in all other General courses.

 Student achievement in Preliminary course units is recorded as ‘completed’ or ‘not completed’.